Model Checking Temporal Properties of Recursive Probabilistic Programs: Introduction

 \paragraph{Techniques and tools} We briefly outline our approach which is built on a number of existing constructions and results from the literature.
 In order for the model checking problems to be decidable~\cite{dubslaff}, we need to impose a mild \emph{visibility} restriction on $\ppda$, yielding a probabilistic \emph{visibly} pushdown automaton (pVPA).
-Just like several previous works on model checking pPDA against $\omega$-regular specifications~\cite{esparzaMCPPDA-lics,BKS05,esparzaMCPPDA}, we follow the automata-based approach (see~\Cref{fig:reductionsOverview}).
+Just like several previous works on model checking pPDA against $\omega$-regular specifications~\cite{esparzaMCPPDA-lics,BKS05,esparzaMCPPDA}, we follow an automata-based approach (see~\Cref{fig:reductionsOverview}).
 More specifically, we first translate $\varphi$ into an equivalent non-deterministic \emph{Büchi} VPA~\cite{vpl} $\npda$ and then determinize it using a procedure introduced by Löding et al.~\cite{vpGames}.
 The resulting DVPA $\dvpa$ uses a so-called \emph{stair-parity}~\cite{vpGames} acceptance condition that is strictly more expressive than standard parity or Muller DVPA~\cite{vpl}.
 Stair-parity differs from usual parity in that it only considers certain positions---called \emph{steps}~\cite{vpGames}---of an infinite word where the stack height never decreases again.
 We then construct a standard product $\automProd{\ppda}{\dvpa}$.
-Here, the visibility conditions ensure that the automata synchronize their stack actions, yielding a product automaton that uses \emph{a single stack} instead of two independent ones, which would lead to undecidability~\cite{dubslaff}.
-Finally, we are left with computing a stair-parity acceptance probability in the product, which is itself a pPDA.
+Here, the visibility conditions ensure that the automata synchronize their stack actions, yielding a product automaton that uses \emph{a single stack} instead of two independent stacks, which would lead to undecidability~\cite{dubslaff}.
+Finally, we are left with computing a stair-parity acceptance probability in the product.
 This is achieved by constructing a specific finite Markov chain associated to $\automProd{\ppda}{\dvpa}$, called \emph{step chain} in this paper.
-Intuitively, the step chain jumps from one step of a run to the next, and therefore we only need to evaluate \emph{standard parity} rather than stair-parity on the step chain.
+Intuitively, the step chain ``jumps'' from one step of a run to the next, hence we only need to evaluate \emph{standard parity} on the step chain.
 The idea of step chains was introduced by Esparza et al.~\cite{esparzaMCPPDA-lics} who used them to show decidability of the model checking problem against deterministic (non-pushdown) Büchi automata.
-For constructing the step chain, certain \emph{reachability probabilities} of the pPDA need to be computed.
-In general, these probabilities are algebraic numbers that cannot always be expressed by radicals~\cite{DBLP:journals/jacm/EtessamiY09}, let alone by rationals.
+For constructing the step chain, certain \emph{reachability probabilities} in the given pPDA need to be computed.
+These probabilities are algebraic numbers (i.e., solutions of polynomial equations) that may be irrational in general.
 However, the relevant problems are still decidable via an encoding in the existential fragment of the FO-theory of the reals (ETR)~\cite{esparzaMCPPDA}.